acramin/acramin/README.md

 <ul>
     <li> 💞️ I'm collaborate on <a href="https://github.com/MetaversoMaua">Metaverso Mauá</a></li>
     <li> 🌱 I'm currently learning JavaScript</li>
+    <li> 📱  I'm working on a project about voice design to help people with memory disorders. </li>
-    <li> 💻 I'm working on a research project about IA integration in 3D printing, focusing on optimizing design and manufacturing processes.
+    <li> 💻 I've worked on a research project about IA integration in 3D printing, focusing on optimizing design and manufacturing processes.
     <li> 🌐 I'm a member of GCSP-IMT </li>
     <li> 🎮 I’m interested in games development </li>
     <li> ⚡ Fun fact: I love books and music, and I'm exploring how storytelling and sound design influence game development </li>